hoschi/filing.coffee/README.md

-# filing.js
+# filing.coffee

-Filing.js is a simple node application to manage your filing. use node v0.6.16
+Filing.coffee is a simple node application to manage your filing.